 Environmental pollution, especially air pollution, is now a widespread worldwide problem that affects not only the health of humans but also the welfare of animals and plants.
 Depending on a number of variables, including exposure routes, dose levels, and timing, xenobiotics-a broad category of pollutants-can either strongly increase or decrease immunological response (Kreitinger et al., 2016).
 Air pollution can affect many immune cells, such as neutrophils, dendritic cells, lymphocytes, and macrophages, which are important for coordinating adaptive immune responses.
 The tendency of air pollution to elicit pro-inflammatory immune responses in a number of immune cells has been noted repeatedly.
 In particular, air pollution has been linked to both a disruption of anti-viral immune responses and an increase in T helper 2 (Th2) and T helper 17 (Th17) cells adaptive immunological responses, which are frequently seen in ailments like allergy and asthma.
 Furthermore, air pollution can interfere with regulatory immunological and in vitro anti-microbial responses.
 According to Glencross et al. (2020), these pollutants cause the epithelium and macrophages to release inflammatory cytokines.

 Pollutants have the tendency to interfere with the immune responses and induce immunotoxicity (Suzuki et al., 2020).
 The skin, blood, respiratory system, and digestive tract are the four main routes of entry for these toxicants into the human body.
 After entering the body, they can affect many organs, including the immune system.
 Toxicants interact with the immune system, either purposefully or accidentally, and can cause immunological suppression or activation.
 These effects can be beneficial or harmful, depending on the particular disease situation, since undesirable immune activation or repression may result in negative health outcomes (Kreitinger et al., 2016).
 Xenobiotic receptors, such as the aryl hydrocarbon receptor (AHR), play a crucial role in detecting and responding to certain environmental pollutants.
 Upon activation, these receptors trigger the expression of detoxification enzymes, serving to safeguard the body.
 However, prolonged AHR activation can result in immunotoxic effects.
-Another vital defence mechanism against environmental pollutants is the KEAP1, Kelch-like ECH-associated protein 1-nuclear factor erythroid 2–related factor 2 (KEAP1-NRF2) system which is important for removing oxidative stress.
+Another vital defence mechanism against environmental pollutants is theKEAP1, Kelch-like ECH-associated protein 1-nuclear factor erythroid 2–related factor 2 (KEAP1-NRF2) system which is important for removing oxidative stress.
 KEAP1 acts as a sensor protein, detecting environmental toxins and subsequently activating the transcription factor NRF2.
 By promoting the production of genes involved in detoxification, antioxidant defences, and anti-inflammatory responses, NRF2 in turn protects the body from immunotoxicity.
 Interventions aimed at these sensor-response systems may be able to reduce the immunotoxic effects that environmental contaminant cause (Suzuki et al., 2020).

 Top of Form